bigchaindb/bigchaindb-examples/README.md

 - the amount is limited

 #### Transfer assets
-- easy transfer of assets between accounts by clicking on them
+- easy transfer of assets between accounts by:
+ - clicking on an account first.
+This will give the assets for that account
+ - clicking on an asset of that account.
+Transfer actions will appear on the right side.

 #### Retrieve assets
 - that you currently own (like UTXO's)